Editor’s note: This article originally ran Jan. 5, 2022 and was updated Dec. 20, 2022.

 1. Find a gym close to you.

 Convenience is important when setting up a new routine.
-You want to make it as easy as possible to get to the gym.
+You want to make it as easy as possible to get to the gym, especially on days it might be cold or dark and your motivation lags.

 “If the gym is too far, it decreases your chances of going.
 Try to find a gym close to your home or workplace,” Foster says.

-2. Select a gym that follows COVID-19 safety measures.
+2. Select a gym that follows infection prevention measures.

-Avoid partner workouts that require you to be too close to someone else, especially if you or your partner are not fully vaccinated.
+Consider avoiding partner workouts that require you to be too close to someone else, especially if you or your partner are not fully vaccinated.
+And do your part by staying home when you’re sick, even if you haven’t tested positive for a virus.

 3. Make sure the gym uses certified instructors.